fouteox/ddev-laravel-queue/README.md

 ## Introduction

 This add-on allows you to start automatically a Laravel queues through the DDEV web service.
-See [official Reverb documentation](https://laravel.com/docs/11.x/queues) for more details.
+See [official Queue documentation](https://laravel.com/docs/11.x/queues) for more details.

 ## Installation